-I can’t speak for all of us but I believe that social media is playing a big part in the rising anxiety & stress levels of society.
+I can’t speak for everyone but I know that social media is playing a big part in the rising anxiety & stress levels amongst us.

-In fact it contributes far more than we know to people’s mental health issues and I’m barely scratching the surface with that statement.
+In fact, it contributes far more than we know to mental health issues and I’m barely scratching the surface with that statement.

 We have to look at facts.

-Through social media we are connected to each other more than ever before, and yet the connection is virtual, meaning it’s not the same as being in the room with someone.
+Through social media we’re connected to each other more than ever before, and yet the connection’s virtual, meaning it’s not the same as being in the room with someone.

 We can’t hug or kiss on social media.
 We can’t sense other’s emotions or feelings.
 We don’t get the same connection.
 These are facts.

 Also, most users of social media post pictures and comments which are glorified, edited and beautified, which can have a damaging effect on people’s self esteem and on what ‘reality’ really looks like.

 There’s other issues such as people becoming obsessed with other people’s lives, looking up to influencers, comparing themselves and feeling inadequate as a result.